robdrimmie/imtg/devlog/rmd/project.md

   - make it impossible to sell to vendor
   - add hint to log about needing to restore the item
   - update character to desire going to the region the win condition tile is in
-- ✅ pretty sure traps are misbehaving now, result of item modifiers?
-  - removing the Traps class really made that better
-- ✅ probably need to remove everything about the vendor action
-  - this was wrong. the vendor action gets characters into OriginTown and eventually other vend locations
 - character jobs should probably be removed entirely but I'm keeping that particular darling on life support
 - 🟠 Combat needs to be replaced with a generic encounter type that tests the strongest attributes or something based on
   - handle party loss
   - ✅ tile relationships updated with loss and victory changes

+### scope creep - this are future current targets
 - figure out how to derive resources from attributes and how to differentiate resources, revisit how to deplete and renew them, etc. see entry 20221231 timestamp 0912 for some vague thoughts
-- ✅ give player something to do (perhaps something that is fun?)
- - ✅ single character starts with no gear
- - ✅ early fights acquire gear but can only ~equip or hold in hands~ put in 1-slot sack
- - ✅ when ~hands~ 1-slot sack full, unload in town
- - ✅ the above should happen pretty quickly
- - ✅ working towards a good loop of adventure a few rounds, manage items, adventure a few rounds, manage items
- - ✅ probably need a lot more encounter cards in early tiles to make it of interest.

-### scope creep - this are future current targets
 - maybe switch to HEXACO https://en.wikipedia.org/wiki/HEXACO_model_of_personality_structure
   - add a 6th physicality, maybe speed
 - add more encounters